ArcanaFramework/arcana/docs/source/design_analyses.rst

             desc="A summary metric extracted from the derived image")

 The column spec descriptions will be shown to the user when they use the :meth:`.Dataset.menu()` or ``arcana menu`` CLI command.
-For large analysis classes with many column specs this list could become overwhelming, so there is option to set the "salience" of a column to a member of the :class:`.DataSalience` enum.

-* primary - Primary input data, e.g. raw data or data reconstructed on the scanner
+* **primary** - Primary input data, e.g. raw data or data reconstructed on the scanner
-* publication - Results that would typically be used as main outputs in publications
+* **output** - Results that would typically be used as main outputs in publications
-* supplementary - Derivatives that would typically only be provided in supplementary material
+* **supplementary** - Derivatives that would typically only be provided in supplementary material
-* qa - Derivatives that would typically be only kept for quality assurance of analysis workflows
+* **qa** - Derivatives that would typically be only kept for quality assurance of analysis workflows
-* debug - Derivatives that would typically only need to be checked when debugging analysis workflows
+* **debug** - Derivatives that would typically only need to be checked when debugging analysis workflows
-* temp - Data only temporarily stored to pass between pipelines
+* **temp** - Data only temporarily stored to pass between pipelines

 The row frequency of the column (e.g. per-session, per-subject, per-group, etc... see :ref:`data_spaces` and :ref:`data_columns`) is specified by the ``frequency``